After you have added some pages, it’s time to view and share your live application!

 The following are a few notes to remember:

-- If your app is open while you’re making changes in your Builder, you can refresh the app to see those changes go live.
+If you have your app open while making changes in your Builder, simply refresh the live app to see those changes go live.

-- Pages that aren’t protected by a login view are viewable by anyone who knows the URL.
+Pages that are not protected by a login view can be accessed by anyone who knows the URL.